OpenFolf/project-report-vuepress/docs/technical-overview/README.md

 ## CI/CD

-A big part of the Jamstack methodology is CI/CD or _continuous integration_ and _continuous delivery_.
+A big part of the _Jamstack_ methodology is _CI/CD_ or _continuous integration_ and _continuous delivery_.
 The concept of always adding to your product in small increments in a safe and predictable manner.

 ### Continuous integration

-In order to establish a unified codebase we set up our git workflow in such a way that we implemented small changes regularly into a central repository.
+In order to establish a unified codebase we set up our _Git_ workflow in such a way that we implemented small changes regularly into a central repository.
 Before the code was committed we used _ESLint_ and _Prettier_ to automatically adapt our code to predefined rules.
 This way the code would have a uniformed quality regardless of it being developed in different platforms and tools.

 In this way we continuously integrated the code from team members into a unified codebase with a uniformed structure.